codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 #### Git repository and provider flags

 **Enable Git providers**
-Optional for GitHub; required for GitLab, Bitbucket Server, and GitHub Enterprise Git providers.
+Optional for GitHub; required for GitLab, Bitbucket Server, Bitbucket Cloud, and GitHub Enterprise Git providers.
-Enable GitLab, Bitbucket Server, or GitHub Enterprise Server as the Git provider for the runtime and for the account.
+Enable GitLab, Bitbucket Server, Bitbucket Cloud, or GitHub Enterprise Server as the Git provider for the runtime and for the account.

 >The Git provider defined for the first runtime in the account is used for all the runtimes in the same account.

 * CLI wizard and Silent install: Add the `--enable-git-providers` flag.

 **Git provider**
-Optional for GitHub; required for GitLab, Bitbucket Server, and GitHub Enterprise.
+Optional for GitHub; required for GitLab, Bitbucket Server, Bitbucket Cloud, and GitHub Enterprise.
 The name of the Git provider to use for the runtime and the account.

-* CLI wizard and Silent install: Add the `--provider` flag, and define the provider name as either `gitlab`, `bitbucket-server` or `github`.
+* CLI wizard and Silent install: Add the `--provider` flag, and define the provider name as either `gitlab`, `bitbucket-server`, `bitbucket`, or `github`.

 **Repository URL**
+Required.
 The `HTTPS` clone URL of the Git repository, or project in GitLab, including the `.git` suffix in which to install the runtime, in the format:
 `https://<host>/<owner_reponame>.git[/subdirectory][?ref=branch]`
 where: